Kayak Buying Guide from EZ Dock

 Similar to rivers, the activity level of a sea or ocean can change with the weather.
 Though staying close to the coastline can make navigating this body of water slightly more manageable, varying factors like wind speed, tidal fluctuations and storms can create difficulties for kayakers at any distance.

-Different Types of Kayaks and Their Uses
+Types of Kayaks and Their Uses

 The type of environment isn’t the only factor you should consider when deciding on which kayak to purchase.
 How you plan to use your kayak is just as important.
 One of the perks of owning a kayak is that you can take it with you almost anywhere and explore countless lakes, rivers, streams and seas.
 Try to envision your ideal kayaking excursion.
 Will you be relaxing or fishing?
 Do you plan on paddling great distances or racing others?

 There are many different types of kayaks, and their uses range from light recreational paddling to intense whitewater rapid navigation.
 Before we break down these vessels into specific activity types, let’s look at kayaks in a general sense.
-There are two basic types of kayak styles — sit-on-top kayak and sit-in kayaks.
-Sit-on-top kayaks have a seat on the surface of the kayak where your feet remain uncovered.
-Sit-in kayaks have an enclosed cockpit that you sit inside.

-Two Primary Advantages of Sit-On-Top Kayaks
+Advantages of Sit-On-Top Kayaks

-- Self-Bailing: As you kayak, your vessel may take on water.
+- Self-bailing: As you kayak, your vessel may take on water.
 If water were to get into the cockpit of your sit-in kayak, you would have to bail it out yourself.
 A sit-on-top kayak, however, features scupper holes that automatically allow the water to drain.

-- Movement: One advantage that sit-on-top kayaks have over sit-in kayaks is that the top deck seat gives you greater mobility.
+- Better Mobility: One advantage that sit-on-top kayaks have over sit-in kayaks is that the top deck seat gives you greater mobility.
 Inside of the cockpit of a sit-in kayak, you’re limited in how much you can move, which means you’ll have an extra obstacle when getting in and out of the water.
 A sit-on-top kayak, however, enables you to get in and out of the water quickly and easily.

-Two Primary Advantages of Sit-In Kayaks
+Advantages of Sit-In Kayaks

-- Greater Control: Though both kayaks provide stability, a sit-in kayak will give you greater control.
+- Greater control: Though both kayaks provide stability, a sit-in kayak will give you greater control.
 Along with your positioning, having your rear, knees and feet in contact with the kayak will help you maneuver more acutely.

 What types of kayaks are best for beginners?
 In the debate of sit-in kayaks versus sit-on-top kayaks, we recommend trying a sit-on-top for your first kayak.
 Sit-on-tops are generally more user-friendly than sit-ins.
 This kayak is easier to get into and out of, which is very helpful in emergency situations.
 You can exit a sit-on-top easily without needing to learn how to make a wet-exit required for sit-in kayaks.